firecracker-microvm/firecracker/CHARTER.md

 ## Mission

-Enable secure, multitenant, minimal-overhead execution of container and serverless workloads.
+Our mission is to enable secure, multi-tenant, minimal-overhead execution of container and function workloads.

 ## Tenets (unless you know better ones)

 These tenets guide Firecracker's development:

-1. **Built-In Security**: We provide compute security barriers that enable multitenant workloads, and cannot be mistakenly disabled by customers.
+1. **Built-In Security**: We provide compute security barriers that enable multi-tenant workloads, and cannot be mistakenly disabled by customers.
    Customer workloads are simultaneously considered sacred (shall not be touched) and malicious (shall be defended against).
 1. **Light-weight Virtualization**: We focus on transient or stateless workloads